5 Things I’ve Learned About Boys and Minecraft

 Minecraft offers an activity with shared purpose, which is often a helpful for ways for boys to connect with each other.

 I know more than a few young people who use Minecraft as a way to hang out with their friends, particularly as social distancing and online learning have come into effect.
-Checking if anyone was online for Minecraft was a frequent refrain during our summer programming, which is why we’ve kept our Minecraft Realm online for NGM Boys Club.
+Checking if anyone was online for Minecraft was a frequent refrain during our summer programming, which is why we’ve kept our Minecraft Realm online for NGM Alliance.

 It matters that you’re interested.